- How do I apply for housing?

 How safe are the residence halls?
 Residence hall reception desks are staffed 24 hours a day by university personnel (a combination of student staff and a guard service).
 Residents must present their valid William Paterson ID to the guard to gain entry to their buildings.
 Non-resident WPU students and other guests of our resident students must be signed in at the desk as visitors.
 All residents must stay with their guest while the guest is are in the residence hall.
 Our Residence Life Handbook details the specific hours of visitation and the policies regarding visitors.

 Can my friends stay overnight if they visit the campus?
-In most residence halls, overnight visitors are allowed.
+Overnight visitors are allowed in the residence halls.
 Please refer to the Visitation Policy as outlined in the Residence Life Handbook.
 The handbok can be found on our web page.

 Can I bring a car to campus?
-Starting fall 2014, all resident students will be alowed to park cars in University parking lots.
-Students must apply for a resident student parking permit from the Public Safety Office, which will then permit the car to remain in the lot overnight.
-Currently, resident student parking is allowed only in Lot 6.
+All resident students are alowed to park cars in University parking lots, but must apply for a resident student parking permit from the Public Safety Office, which will then permit the car to remain in the lot overnight.
+Currently, resident student parking for those on the lower campus is allowed only in Lot # 6.
+Apartment residents can park in the lot near their building or in parking lot #2.

 What will my mailing address be?
 Mailing addresses for each building are different in that there is a PO Box specific to each area.
 Once you are assigned to your building, you can verify the correct address.
 Packages sent via USPS, UPS, FEDEX, and DRL should be addressed to the student, William Paterson University, 300 Pompton Road, Wayne, NJ, 07470.